tuhinmiazy73/simple-ci-cd-pipeline/README.md

-In this article, we’ll walk through creating a Jenkins CI/CD pipeline that automates cloning a GitHub repository into a remote production server via SSH, step-by-step.
+In this project, we’ll walk through creating a Jenkins CI/CD pipeline that automates cloning a GitHub repository into a remote production server via SSH, step-by-step.

 📌 Step-by-Step Guide